dsisson/talk-framework/README.md

 You can access the deck in:
 * Apple keynote
 * a PDF version
-* HTML

 ## Colophon
-The visual design for this deck was graciously provided by Adia Sisson.
+The visual design for this deck was graciously provided by Adia Sisson, who swears that this design is optimized for human cognition.